 Offering loft area conversions for Little Hallam, Derbyshire, DE7 4

 The cost of an attic conversion will depend on a great deal of options that you make.
 It is a big job, so the cost bands are quite broad.
-The main factor that will impact the final cost is the kind of loft conversion you choose to get.
+The main factor that will impact the final cost is the type of loft conversion you choose to get.

 The average costs for Velux loft conversions are 15,000-20,000 pounds.
 For a conversion with a dormer, the price upper and lower range is typically 30,000-60,000 pounds.
 A hip-to-gable conversion will change the shape of your roofing and will typically cost 40,000-65,000 pounds.
 The most pricey alternative is a Mansard loft conversion.
 This will change the entire shape of your roofing and will typically cost 45,000-70,000 pounds.